+2013/14 2014/15

+£000 £000

-2012/13 £000 2013/14 £000 Less than one year (current assets) 13,633 16,778
+Less than one year (current assets) 16,778 20,035

-13,633 16,778

-More than three years -
+Between one and two years - -

 Between two and three years - -

-Between one and two years - -
+More than three years - -

+16,778 20,035

 Refinancing and Maturity Risk -

 The Authority maintains a significant debt and investment portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedures, longer term risk to the Authority relates to managing the exposure to replacing financial instruments as they mature.
 This risk relates to both the maturing of longer term financial liabilities and longer term financial assets.